Has your visa application been refused or your visa cancelled?

 What is the time limit on applying for MRT review?

-It is important to note that there are strict time limits for making applications to the MRT.
+It is important to note that there are strict time limits on lodging your application for MRT appeal.
 The time limit will depend on the decision which is being challenged.
-However, the time limit within which you need to apply for MRT review is generally relatively short.
+However, the time limit within which you need to apply for MRT review is generally short.

-It is important that you carefully read the refusal or cancellation notice from DIAC – this will tell you whether your refusal or cancellation is MRT reviewable, and the time by which you need to submit your application for review.
+It is important that you carefully read the refusal or cancellation notice from the Department – this will tell you whether your refusal or cancellation is MRT reviewable, and the time by which you need to submit your application for review.

-The MRT cannot accept an application which is lodged outside of the time limits.
+The MRT cannot accept an application for review that is submitted outside of the allowed time frame.
 This is very strictly enforced and there are no exceptions.
 Therefore you must ensure that you lodge your application for review within the permitted time period.

 How long do I have to wait before my matter is heard?